Meet Franck Freon

 Franck Freon, creator and owner of Pumpkin Fine Cars & Exotics, had the amazing honor of running the Olympic torch during the Winter Olympics.
 Franck carried the flame in downtown Center City, Philadelphia, Pennsylvania in 2002.

 This was a very exciting time, as Franck was at the height of his car racing career as a General Motors factory driver.
 He had just won the 2000 & 2001 Petit Le Mans races, as well as the 2001 24 hours of Daytona as a Corvette driver for the Pratt & Miller General Motors Corvette Racing Team.
-He was so proud to be one of the chosen few to carry the famous Olympic flame and the torch and to help represent America in the 2002 Winter Olympics.
+He was so proud to be one of the chosen few to carry the famous Olympic flame and the torch in the streets of Philadelphia for the 2002 Winter Olympics in Salt Lake City.
 Now, in 2010, he's cheering on his growing future stars or "olympians" as they ski and snowboard and strive to achieve their dreams!